cockroachdb/docs/grant.md

 ## Privileges

-Privileges can be granted to users at the database and table levels.
-When a privilege is granted on a database, the privilege will be inherited by all future tables in the database.
-When a privilege is granted on a table, the privilege is limited to that table.
+Users can be granted privileges at the database or table level.
+When privileges are granted on a database, any tables subsequently created in the database inherit the privileges, but their privileges can then be updated at any time.
+When privileges are granted on a table, the privileges are limited to the table.

+The `root` user is assigned the `ALL` privilege all on new databases; this privilege cannot be revoked.
+Also, the `root` user is the only user allowed to create and drop databases.

 The following table shows you the statements covered by each privilege, both at the database and table levels.